jep739/biz_stats_ml/README.md

 - [Norsk](./README_NO.md)

 **This program uses altered data so that the results you see here do not represent actual industrial economic development, nor does it reflect actual company data.
-Results you see here are for illustrartive purposes only**
+Results you see here are for illustrative purposes only**

 ## Overview:

 Program that produces retail/wholesale trade statistics using machine learning + visualisations.

-The main problem being solved, is inaccuarte/low quality responses being delivered by respondents to a survey - often with very material consequences to the final production.
+The main problem being solved, is inaccurate/low quality responses being delivered by respondents to a survey - often with very material consequences to the final production.
 This normally takes a team of statisticians an entire year to correct (sometimes results in having to recontact the responders) - I am to solve this task using machine learning and other statistical measures.

 Results: A full production run (normally completed by a team of 5-7 people over an entire year) completed in 600.38 seconds.
 Results pass several logical tests and when backtested against former productions compares very favorably.
 The r^2 when comparing what this program produces against what was actually published was approx 98% with a mean absolute error of approx 5.000 nok - which is low given the characteristics of our data.